-Distance will be measured by a straight line measurement from the child's home address point to the main entrance of the school., with those living closer to the school receiving the higher priority.
+Distance will be measured by a walking route from the child's home address point to the main entrance of the school., with those living closer to the school receiving the higher priority.
 The applicant's home address is the child's along with their parent's main and genuine place of residence at the time of the allocation of places.
 Where a pupil lives with parents with shared responsibilities, each for part of the week, the home address will be the one at which the pupil is resident for the greatest part of the week.
-(The Council uses a Geographical Information system to calculate home to school distances.
-This determines co-ordinates of the applicant's home address using the Local Land and Property Gazeteer (LLPG) and OS Address Point datai)